a97410985/stone-sql-autocomplete-engine/assets/notes/mycli's note.md

-## some good autocomplete examples about litecli
+## some good autocomplete examples about mycli
 ### keep view's name so it can be suggested
 ```SQL
 CREATE TABLE t (qty INT, price INT);